Are you wondering, how the Bible can change your life? How the word of God can completely transform you?

 I am not anti-social media, but I try to be a good steward of my time (not always successfully!)
 I know the positive influence the Bible has on my life, but I cannot say the same for the time I spend on social media.

 “Put on salvation as your helmet, and take the sword of the Spirit, which is the word of God.”
-Ephesians 6:17 NLT

-How and where you read the Bible doesn’t matter, on how reading the Bible can change your life as long as you start somewhere.
+How and where you read the Bible doesn’t affect how reading the Bible can change your life as long as you start somewhere.

 I would love to hear how reading the Bible changed your life!

 68 thoughts on “How the Bible Can Change Your Life and Understanding the Power Found in God’s Words”

 Love this post!
 Reading the bible every day has really helped me to find peace and comfort even when life gets crazy.
 It is worth it to spend the time in God’s Word.

 It is absolutely true that reading the Bible daily changes your life.
 It has helped to give me perspective and focus for my days and also encourages and comforts me.
 I’ve been reading a lot about Jesus lately and have been learning how compassionate He was during His earthly ministry.
 It’s serving as a guide to show me how to minister to others, as well.
 Great post!

 Melanie, thank you!

 God bless you and gives u more Grace